NLnetLabs/cascade/doc/manual/source/key-management.rst

 The :option:`ksk|zsk|csk|algorithm.auto-report <ksk.auto-report = true>`
 options control the automation of the :subcmd:`propagation1-complete` and :subcmd:`propagation2-complete` steps.
-When enabled, the cron subcommand contacts the nameservers of the zone or (in the case of ``ReportDsPropagated``, the nameservers of the parent zone) to check if changes have propagated to all nameservers.
+When enabled, the :subcmd:`cron` subcommand contacts the nameservers of the zone or (in the case of ``ReportDsPropagated``, the nameservers of the parent zone) to check if changes have propagated to all nameservers.

 The check obtains the list of nameservers from the apex of the (parent) zone and collects all IPv4 and IPv6 addresses.
 For the ``ReportDnskeyPropagated`` and ``ReportDsPropagated`` actions, each address is the queried to see if the DNSKEY RRset or DS RRset match the KSKs.
 The ``ReportRrsigPropagated`` action is more complex.

-First the entire zone is transferred from the primary nameserver listed in the SOA record.
+First, the entire zone is transferred from the primary nameserver listed in the SOA record.
 Then all relevant signatures are checked if they have the expected key tags.
 The maximum TTL in the zone is recorded to be reported.
 Finally, all addresses of listed nameservers are checked to see if they have a SOA serial that is greater than or equal to the one that was checked.

 Expire
 ~~~~~~